martinblitz/home-automation/README.md

 ## Traefik dashboard

-traefik was istall when the cluster was created.
+traefik was install when the cluster was created.
 Now enable the dashboard

 	https://levelup.gitconnected.com/a-guide-to-k3s-ingress-using-traefik-with-nodeport-6eb29add0b4b